microsoftarchive/transient-fault-handling-application-block/BVT/TransientFaultHandling.Bvt.Tests/Readme.txt

 http://topaz.codeplex.com

 To run the tests follow these steps:
-1. Run SQL scripts, located at Scripts\CreateTransientFaultHandlingTestDb.cmd.
+1. Run the SQL script Scripts\CreateTransientFaultHandlingTestDatabase.sql to create the test database.
+2. Run the SQL script Scripts\CreateTransientFaultHandlingTestDatabaseObjects.sql to create the test database objects.
-2. Build the TransientFaultHandling source code before building the BVT solution.
+3. Build the TransientFaultHandling source code before building the BVT solution.
-3. Open then TransientFaultHandling.Bvt.Tests.sln.
+4. Open then TransientFaultHandling.Bvt.Tests.sln.

 Microsoft patterns & practices